 Do not use a metal shovel, as they can more easily damage the fibers.
 And try not to rake the shovel across the fibers themselves.

 Artificial lawns are made to stand up to the elements, with drainage systems guaranteeing that even in the most extreme conditions, the melting of snow and ice won’t disrupt the color or appearance.
-With some minimal effort, you’ll have the chance to enjoy a winter wonderland without having to worry about what’s waiting for you after the spring thaw.
+With some minimal effort with your artificial grass upkeep, you’ll have the chance to enjoy a winter wonderland without having to worry about what’s waiting for you after the spring thaw.